Lebanon celebrates installation of new turf fields

 Tony and Cammie Bender of Bender Mechanical donated $10,000, as did Entek, Heather McDaniel and the Weyerhaeuser Giving Fund.

-The Lebanon Booster Club and Lebanon JBO/Boys and Girls Club each donated $5,000.
+The Lebanon Booster Club and Lebanon JBO/Boys & Girls Club each donated $5,000.
 Garry and Kitty Jones made a $4,000 donation and Linn Gear provided $3,000.

 Udell Engineering offered its assistance with surveying, design and project management.
 The Rick Franklin Corporation provided machinery, trucking and rock.